svlad-90/livelooping/README.md

 It is something similar to what Boss RC-505, RC-300, Korg KP3+ propose on the market.

-But on top of it the "second device", the effector, is also in place.
+But on top of that, the "second device", the effector, is also in place.
 The set-up does not need any Line 6 Helix, or something similar.
 All effects you need are within the used DAW.

 One advantage of the project is the sound quality, which you'll get.
+It is much higher, than on the average looping set up.

 Another one is that it is an open-source project.
 With not so much effort you can exchange the set of the used FX plugins with your own favorite ones.
 Or you can implement the additional features.
-Or support usage of the project with your custom MIDI controllers.
+Or support usage of the project with your custom MIDI controller(s).

 ----